Zend Framework 3 / Laminas Doctrine Authentication Module

 $ composer require krytenuk/doctrine-auth

-To check if the doctrine entities and database schema are in synch use
+To check if the doctrine entities and database schema are in sync use

 $ vendor/bin/doctrine-module orm:validate-schema